South Korea launches first commercial-grade satellite, as North Korea plans first spy satellite

 The domestically built three-stage Nuri rocket lifted off from a launch facility on a southern island with a payload of eight satellites, including a main commercial-grade satellite whose mission is to verify radar imaging technology and observe cosmic radiation in a near-Earth orbit.

+Lee said seven of the eight satellites including the main one were successfully released from the rocket.
+He said more time is required to confirm the release of the eighth satellite.

+“Today, we confirmed that dreams can come true,” South Korean President Yoon Suk Yeol wrote on Facebook.
+“I hope our future generations have a great dream and challenge while looking at the Nuri rocket soaring into space.”

-South Korean officials planned to announce the results of the launch later Thursday.
-If successful, it would boost South Korea’s hopes of catching up with Asian neighbors such as China, Japan and India in a regional space race.
+The launch boosted South Korea’s hopes of catching up with Asian neighbors such as China, Japan and India in a regional space race.
+Lee, the science minister, said South Korea plans to conduct three more Nuri rocket launches by 2027 and will seek to develop more advanced launch vehicles.

-Many experts say the launch will also help South Korea accumulate technologies and knowhow to operate military spy satellites and build long-range missiles.

 The launch was initially scheduled for Wednesday but was postponed at the last minute due to a technical problem.